What is the problem?

 Remember – wells and boreholes located in inherently vulnerable locations (e.g. karst limestone area with little soil cover) could become contaminated even if constructed to the highest standard.
 If well water changes in smell, taste or colour, for example after heavy rain, it may be a sign that the well has been contaminated.

-What are the sources and types of microbial contamination in water?
+What are the sources and types of microbial contamination in the water?

 Animal faeces (manure/slurry) – water supplies drawn from farmland where animals graze or where manure or slurry is spread are most at risk, particularly where rainwater can run directly off farmland into the water source.